-It is our core belief than when it comes to online sales, a straight-path to success is to find a way to be disruptive.
+It is our core belief that when it comes to online sales, a straight path to success is to find a way to be disruptive.
 Time and time again restaurant managers demonstrated to us that the best way to create loyal clients is to keep it simple, keep it real.

-We call this client lifecycle Promo profiling and what basically means is to “play” the promo deals game in such way that most of the food clients, form the first order to the 10th or 20th remain engaged and are eager to order more often, more things from the restaurant.
+We call this client lifecycle Promo profiling and what basically means is to “play” the promo deals game in such a way that most of the food clients from the first order to the 10th or 20th, remain engaged and are eager to order more often and more things from the restaurant.

 There is no single way to do this.
-It all depends on what type of benefits the restaurant affords to offer, to what type of clients etc.
+It all depends on what type of benefits the restaurant is able to offer, to what type of clients etc.